Time: 15:30 - 17:30

 As part of the course content, your tutor may record your image for initial and ongoing assessment purposes.
 You are entitled to decline to participate in the recording of your image.

 Are there any other costs?
 Is there anything I need to bring?

 Wear comfortable shoes and clothing that you can relax and move freely in.
 A notebook and pen is useful.

 When I've finished, what course can I do next?

-You can enrol onto Acting: improvers or Improvisation: beginners or consider Stanislavski beginners.
+You can enrol onto Acting: improvers; Improvisation: beginners or take one of our Stanislavski courses.